 The best thing the University could do right now is push for the national employers’ bodies (UCEA for pay and conditions and UUK for pensions) to make offers that UCU members can accept, thus bringing the MAB to an end.
 The University Council has proposed some changes to the examination system to mitigate the impact of the MAB.

 How is the SU planning to support you?

 - Communicating clear information about the strikes to students to ensure you always know what’s happening and what it means for you.

 - Lobbying the university for exam and assessment mitigations to adjust for content which is not taught because of strikes.

-- Working with student groups and UCU over the coming weeks to support all students’ education throughout strike action, including those who miss contact hours due to strikes or choose not to attend in solidarity.
+- Working with student groups and UCU over the coming weeks to support all students’ education throughout the boycott.

-- Pushing the University and their national representatives to come to the negotiating table and bring these strikes to an end.
+- Pushing the University and their national representatives to come to the negotiating table and bring the boycott to an end.

 - Supporting you with individual issues and concerns relating to your education during the strikes via the Student Advice Service

 What can I do if I have concerns as an International student?

 If you have any concerns about the impact of the strikes on your studies or any other issues relating to your time at Cambridge University, the Student Advice Service are available for all students to access.
 The Service offers free, independent, impartial and confidential guidance and support.
 To ask a question or arrange an appointment to speak to an Advisor, please visit their contact page.
 You can also ask the international student office for more specific information on visas.